kristinlyndal/data-viz/Project-Part-1.md

 Quantitative charts will be created in Tableau, and qualitative information presented through Canva designs.
 These will first be thought through with sketches.

 Photography will be an important element as well.
-Images in the public domain or with a creative commons license will be used.
+Images in the public domain or with a Creative Commons license will be used.